vivek22117/weather-application-demo/README.md

 > * Weather API Swagger Documentation link: http://localhost:7008/swagger-ui/#/
 > * Frontend Application can be accessed via:  http://localhost:3000/
 > * Backend H2 database can be accessed via: http://localhost:7008/h2-console/login.jsp [username: test, password:test]
+> * Use `local` spring boot profile to run the application
+> * Application log file will be generated in the `log` folder at root directory

 ## Technologies